pawanit17/ds_and_algo_interview_prep/README.md

 ## Least index and greatest index of an element in a sorted array with repitions.
 - Binary search in an array of repeating elements
+- For right most index, low == high represents a case where the trailing elements are the same and is the one that we are looking for.
+  - 1 2 3 4 4 4 4 4 4 4 4 4 4 4 4 4
+- For left most index, mid = 0, represents a case where the first few elements are the same and are the ones that we are searching for.
+  - 1 1 1 1 2 4 5 6 7 8 9
 ```
 class Solution
 {